Fariborz Pakseresht, ODHS Director

 She also has worked in Oregon local government and with other non-profits in policy advocacy, community engagement and program management positions, and has held leadership roles with United Way Worldwide.

-Don Erickson is the Chief Administrative Officer for the Oregon Department of Human Services.
+Seth Lyon is the Chief Operations Officer for the Oregon Department of Human Services.
 He oversees 12 programs which help support the work of the department, including: Contracts and Procurement; Facilities; Imaging and Records Management Services; Background Check Unit; Business Information Systems; Publications and Creative Services; Payment Accuracy and Recovery; and Program Integrity.

 Rob Kodiriy, Chief Financial Officer

 Nakeshia Knight-Coyle, Office of Aging and People with Disabilities Director